Spiced Pan-Fried Lamb Chops With Mint Vinaigrette

 Which Lamb Chops Should I Use For This Dish?

 For this dish, you can use French-trimmed lamb cutlets (lamb chops) or with some fat on the bone.
-Lamb chops are quite expensive so this is not an everyday dinner BUT if they are ever on special or I feel a little fancy, they are my favourite cut of lamb (and possibly red meat in general).
-I prefer buying French-trimmed because I get more meat for my buck, so to speak, but having a little fat on adds to the flavour.
+Lamb chops are quite expensive so this is not an everyday dinner BUT if they are ever on special or I feel a little fancy, they are my favorite cut of lamb (and possibly red meat in general).
+I prefer buying French-trimmed because I get more meat for my buck, so to speak, but having a little fat on adds to the flavor.
 You can get regular untrimmed chops, which tend to be a little cheaper.

 Can I Use A Different Cut Of Lamb For This Recipe?